SilverHalf/mount-balrior/decima/mechanics.md

 ```
 {: .center}

-This loop is, in essence, identical to its behaviour in the previous phase, but substittues [Fluxlance Fusillade] for the more dangerous [Fluxlance Salvo].
+This loop is, in essence, identical to its behaviour in the previous phase, but substitues [Fluxlance Fusillade] for the more dangerous [Fluxlance Salvo].
 On the second and every other [Fluxlance Salvo] thereafter, one of the fluxlances will be a [Red Fluxlance].

 Conduit movements in this phase are shown in the following short video, where each vertex of the colored shapes is a conduit.